Endmember Extraction from Hyperspectral Images Using Self-Dictionary Approach with Linear Programming: Introduction

 \section{Introduction}

-A hyperspectral camera is an optical instrument to measure the spectra of materials in a scene.
-Hyperspectral images (HSIs) are images acquired by it, and typically consist of several hundred spectral bands.
-Endmember extraction of HSIs aims to identifying the spectral signatures of materials, i.e., the major components in the observed scenes.
-This process is a key step for leveraging hyperspectral imaging for applications Let us formulate the problem of endmember extraction of HSIs built on the assumptions that HSI data follow a linear mixing model (LMM) and pure pixels exist for every endmember.
-These assumptions are often used for tackling the problem \cite{Bio12, Ma14} and many algorithms have been developed under them; see Section IV-A of \cite{Bio12} for instance.
-The endmember extraction problem under these assumptions is known to be equivalent to the problem of computing a nonnegative matrix factorization (NMF) under the separability assumption.
+A hyperspectral camera is an optical instrument used to measure the spectra of materials in a scene.
+The resulting hyperspectral images (HSIs) typically consist of several hundred spectral bands, enabling detailed analysis of material composition.
+Endmember extraction from HSIs aims to identify the spectral signatures of materials (i.e., the major components in observed scenes).
+This process is a key step in utilizing hyperspectral imaging for practical applications.
+For a comprehensive overview of the latest advancements in hyperspectral image analysis, refer to the tutorial paper \cite{Gha18}.

-Hottopixx methods were originally proposed by Bittorf et al.\ \cite{Bit12} in 2012 as way of solving separable NMF problems.
-Separable NMFs have been used for extracting topics from documents as well as endmembers from HSIs; see \cite{Fu19, Gil20}, for instance.
-The Hottopixx of Bittorf et al.\ was developed in context of the former.
-Since then, several authors \cite{Gil13, Gil14b, Miz22} have refined Hottopixx and have examined the performance of their refinements in theory and in practice.
-Their algorithmic framework can be described as follows: first, solve a linear programming problem (LP), called a Hottopixx model; second, conduct clustering-based postprocessing using the optimal solution of the LP; and then, output one element from each obtained cluster.
-The theoretical results shown in \cite{Gil13, Gil14b, Miz22} imply that Hottopixx methods are effective on endmember extraction problems.
+Self-dictionary methods are known as promising approaches for extracting endmembers from HSIs.
+These methods formulate the task as a sparse optimization problem using the data itself as a dictionary, and then employ convex relaxation techniques to solve it.
+In 2012, Bittorf et al.\ \cite{Bit12} developed the Hottopixx method, originally designed for extracting hot topics from documents.
+This method can be viewed as a self-dictionary approach for the task of extracting endmembers from HSIs.
+Since the work of Bittorf et al., several authors \cite{Gil13, Gil14b, Miz22} have refined Hottopixx and examined the performance of their refinements both theoretically and practically.

+Hottopixx methods employ a linear programming (LP) problem, referred to as the Hottopixx model, as a relaxation of the sparse optimization formulation.
+Typically, these methods involve two main steps: first, compute the optimal solution to the Hottopixx model; second, identify endmembers based on information obtained from the optimal solution.
+The second step serves as a postprocessing procedure for Hottopixx.
+In \cite{Gil13, Miz22}, the authors proposed a clustering algorithm for postprocessing, which improves the endmember extraction performance of Hottopixx methods.
+They provided theoretical evidence to support this approach in their study.